Nanoman91/certification-java-8-oca/README.md

 #### Checked Exceptions

-- **FileNotFoundException** Thrown programmatically when code tries to reference a  le that does not exist- **IOException** Thrown programmatically when there’s a problem reading or writing a  le#### Errors- **ExceptionInInitializerError** Thrown by the JVM when a static initializer throws an exception and doesn’t handle it- **StackOverflowError** Thrown by the JVM when a method calls itself too many times (this is called in nite recursion because the method typically calls itself without end)- **NoClassDefFoundError** Thrown by the JVM when a class that the code uses is available at compile time but not runtime
+- **FileNotFoundException** Thrown programmatically when code tries to reference a file that does not exist- **IOException** Thrown programmatically when there’s a problem reading or writing a  le#### Errors- **ExceptionInInitializerError** Thrown by the JVM when a static initializer throws an exception and doesn’t handle it- **StackOverflowError** Thrown by the JVM when a method calls itself too many times (this is called in nite recursion because the method typically calls itself without end)- **NoClassDefFoundError** Thrown by the JVM when a class that the code uses is available at compile time but not runtime
 ### Calling Methods That Throw Exceptions

 - If a method throws an `Exception` that is not a runtime one you have to treat it.
 You can throws it again or uses a `try/catch` bloc.